sourmash-bio/sourmash/doc/command-line.md

 [select a subset of signatures based on a CSV file](#using-picklists-to-subset-large-collections-of-signatures).
 This can be used to index a subset of a large collection, or to exclude a few signatures from an index being built from a large collection.

+As of sourmash 4.4.0, `lca index` can produce an _on disk_ LCA databases stored in a SQLite database.
+To prepare such a database, use `sourmash lca index ... -F sql`.

+All sourmash commands work with either type of LCA database (the default JSON database, and the SQLite version).
+SQLite databases are larger than JSON databases on disk but are typically much faster and to load and search, and use much less memory.

 ### `sourmash lca rankinfo` - examine an LCA database